3583Bytes/RestAV/README.md

 ]

-ScanFileAsync: Accepts a multipart/from-data file to scan and provides a GUID which can be used to asynchrounously fetch a result
+*/api/RestAV/ScanFileAsync*: Accepts a multipart/from-data file to scan and provides a GUID which can be used to asynchrounously fetch a result
 Returns:
 [
     "GUID",
     "0cc52015-2217-4c20-be93-907fb680d6ae"
 ]

-Get:
+### Get:

-/api/RestAV/0cc52015-2217-4c20-be93-907fb680d6ae
+*/api/RestAV/{GUID}*

 [
     "Result",